-(Note: This post was sponsored by Blue Apron.
+(Note: This post was sponsored by Blue Apron and contains affiliate links.
 All opinions are my own.
 Read our disclosure policy here.)

 Food subscription boxes have become very popular in the past few years and, as I have worked with Blue Apron over the past year and shared my honest thoughts on this service, many of you have asked me if I could do a comparison post on some of the other most popular meal kit delivery services.